loxaxs/extended-sim-brothel/README.md

 > Excellent - Aerith, Rikku, Yuna, Rei, Ayeka, Rinoa, Talim, Zelda, Deedlith(Always max customers)
 > Catgirl - Haruhi, Naru, Ranma, Sakura, Mikuru, Fran (CHARISMA and sex stats locked at 100)

-It lists 31 different girls in total:
+It lists 31 different girls in total.
+Four more of them can be found in the market, here marked with a `+`, raising the total to 35 girls:

 - Aerith
-- Ayane -> dead_or_alive?
+- Ayane (dead_or_alive)
 - Ayeka ??
 - Belldandy
 - Chihiro